-a.
-All provisions of the declaration and bylaws are severable.

-- b.
-The rule against perpetuities and limitations on restraints on alienation do does not apply to defeat any provision of the declaration, bylaws or rules. - c. limitations on restraints on alienation do not apply to defeat provisions of the declaration restricting sales or leasing of units. - d.
+- a.
+All provisions of the declaration and bylaws are severable. - b.
+The rule against perpetuities will not defeat any provision of the declaration, bylaws or rules. - c. limitations on restraints on alienation will only defeat provisions of the declaration restricting sales or leasing of units if they violate the Law Against Discrimination. - d.
 If a conflict exists between the declaration and the bylaws, the declaration prevails except to the extent the declaration is inconsistent with this act. - e.
 Title to a unit and common elements is not rendered unmarketable or otherwise affected by reason of an insubstantial failure of the declaration to comply with this act.
 Whether a substantial failure impairs marketability is not affected by this act.